singlebitxyz/convot/backend/README.md

 -   **New Features**: See `NEW_FEATURE_GUIDE.md`
 -   **Interactive API Docs**: Available at `http://localhost:8000/docs` when running

-## 🎯 Why Gulp?
+## 🎯 Why Convot?

-Gulp is designed to be a production-ready backend for developers who want to:
+Convot is designed to be a production-ready backend for developers who want to:

 -   **Start quickly** with a production-ready backend
 -   **Scale efficiently** with proven architecture patterns